impugne/discord.js-light/README.md

 ### Users and Members

-The bot itself is always cached in `client.user` and `guild.me`.
-All other Users and Members must be manually fetched if this cache is disabled.
-If enabled, fetching is still recommended because the cache may be incomplete unless you manually fetch all members in all guilds.
+Besides the bot user, all other Users and Members are never automatically cached.
+Having an incomplete user cache is not very useful most of the time, so we prefer an all-or-nothing approach.
+The `fetchAllMembers` client option can be used to cache all Users and Members, otherwise they must be manually fetched if required.
 Events that include some User and/or Member data usually do not require fetching as the event itself already contains enough information to provide a complete User and/or Member object.

 ### VoiceStates